 SelectorsHub is a browser extension to write own XPath and cssSelector in less than 5sec with the auto suggest feature.

 SelectorsHub auto suggests all possible functions, attributes, text and everything along with their occurrences while typing to complete Selectors like xpath & cssSelector just in less than 5 seconds.
 Now we need not to copy and paste attribute values from DOM anymore to build XPath and cssSelector.
-It also suggest siblings, parents, childNodes, ancestors and descendants etc. It gives the proper error message for invalid syntax like what is missing in Selector.
+It also supports axis like siblings, parents, childNodes, ancestors and descendants etc. It gives the proper error message for invalid syntax like what is missing in Selector.
 It also generate all possible selectors just in single click.
 It supports shadowDOM, nested shadow DOM, iframe, nested iframes, SVG elements, dynamic dropdown, submenu and dynamic invisible elements too.
 It supports all the browsers.

 It is the very first and the only innovation which auto suggests values, supports shadowDOM and gives proper error message.